 Queensland Renewable Energy Zones (QREZ) are areas with high quality renewable resources like wind and solar to support existing industries and emerging opportunities like the hydrogen economy.
-As part of the Queensland's COVID-19 Economic Recovery Plan, the Queensland Government committed to establish QREZ and support reliable, secure and affordable energy to meet the 50 per cent renewable energy target by 2030.
-Hay Point and Mackay are in the northern QREZ, which aims to take advantage of the rich renewable resources.
+As part of the Queensland's COVID-19 Economic Recovery Plan, the Queensland Government committed to establish QREZ and support reliable, secure and affordable energy targets.
+The plan reaffirmed the 50% renewable energy target by 2030 and set two new renewable energy targets of 70% by 2032 and 80% by 2035.